-Activity Deadline Decision by Executive on process for 2014/15 11 September Open applications - notify affected groups of top slicing arrangements 23 September Close application process 22 November Amount allocated to voluntary grants pot determined at Full Council in advance of overall Budgetary Agreement 17 December Member Advisory Group to meet to determine grant allocations from applications / top slicing 18 December with 19 December in reserve Local groups notified of decisions of Member Advisory Group end of December 2013
+Activity Deadline Decision by Executive on process for 2015/16 17 September Open applications - notify affected groups of top slicing arrangements 29 September Close application process 21 November Amount allocated to voluntary grants pot determined at Full Council in advance of overall Budgetary Agreement 16 December Member Advisory Group to meet to determine grant allocations from applications / top slicing 17 December with 18 December in reserve Local groups notified of decisions of Member Advisory Group End of December 2014 appropriate discretion in considering the circumstances of individual cases.
+The statutory guidance requires authorities to consult a wide range of local persons, including local voluntary and community organisations and businesses, before deciding how to fulfill our Best Value duty.
+This requirement applies at all stages of the commissioning cycle, including when considering decommissioning services.